sithumc/under-maintenance/README.md

-Under maintenance static web page on web port
+Simple and tiny under maintenance static page on web port